crancurello/immersion-day-core-services/tutorials/VPCFromScratch.md

 1.19\.
 To update these settings, choose **Actions** and either **Edit DNS Resolution** or **Edit DNS Hostnames**.
 In the dialog box that opens, check the **enable** option, and then choose **Save**.

-## 2. Create the Security Groupd for the Application Laod Balancer
+## 2. Create the Security Group for the Application Laod Balancer

 2.1\.
 Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.